Marcus Dixon

-Marcus Dwayne Dixon (born September 16, 1984) is an American football coach and a former defensive end in the National Football League for the Dallas Cowboys and New York Jets of the National Football League (NFL).
-He is the defensive line coach for the Denver Broncos.
-Dixon was signed by the Dallas Cowboys as an undrafted free agent in 2008.
-He played college football at Hampton University.
+Marcus Dwayne Dixon (born September 16, 1984) is an American football coach and a former player who is the defensive line coach for the Minnesota Vikings of the National Football League (NFL).
+He played in the NFL as a defensive end.

+Dixon played college football for the Hampton Pirates.
+He was signed by the Dallas Cowboys as an undrafted free agent in 2008.
+He also played for the New York Jets.

 Dixon is also known for a 2003 court case in which, whilst still at high school, he was convicted of statutory rape and aggravated child molestation.
 The latter charge was later overturned by the Georgia Supreme Court.